-Technical provisions - Under Solvency II the technical provisions are measured using Solvency II parameters, taking into account current market estimates.
+- Technical provisions Under Solvency II the technical provisions (including provisions for saving mortgages) are measured using Solvency II parameters, taking into account current market estimates.
 Under IFRS a liability adequacy test on the technical provision is performed, if the carrying amount of the technical provision is inadequate, the provision is increased.
 With respect to economic parameters used, there are differences regarding the interest rate curve and the cost of capital.
-The difference in the interest rate curves increased and is a main driver for the development of the reconciliation of IFRS and Solvency II.
-The difference also stems from the difference in cost of capital.

-• Deferred Tax Assets - Due to differences in the calculation method and in the valuation of assets and liabilities the resulting DTA position is different.
+The difference in the movement in the interest rate curves used is a main driver for the development of the reconciliation of IFRS and Solvency II.
+The difference also stems from the difference in cost of capital. - Deferred Tax Assets Due to differences in the calculation method and the valuation of assets and liabilities the resulting DTA position is different. - Reinsurance Recoverable / Technical Provision In Solvency II the re-insurance recoverable of the longevity reinsurance contract is presented separately on the balance sheet.
+Under IFRS the reinsurance recoverable is presented under the Technical provision.
+Mainly due to differences in the effects to the risk margin the impact for IFRS is more negative than Solvency II Eligible Own Funds.